modonohoe/print-smoothies/README.md

 - Code Institute's tutors Sarah, Martin and Sean helped me to tweak my functions - namely the use of While loops and identifying issues with declaring classes.

+### **Content**

+Print(smoothies) and associated products are fictional and created by me for this project.

 ### **Acknowledgements**

-- Thank you to Code Institute -  my mentor Can, the tutors and the Slack community who all contributed to my understanding of Python fundamentals during this project.
+- Thank you to Code Institute: my mentor Can, the tutors and the Slack community who all contributed to my understanding of Python fundamentals during this project.

 [Return to top](#table-of-contents)